devotionally made & hosted in India

 5. Gayatri Japam - Gayatri Japam day is linked with Upakarma day and it is observed on the next of Shravani Upakarma day.
 On this occasion, young students studying Vedas, start learning Vedas only after performing the Upakarma ritual.

-6. Hartalika Teej - Haritalika Teej comes one month after Hariyali Teej and most of the time celebrated one day before Ganesh Chaturthi.
+6. Hartalika Teej - Hartalika Teej is celebrated on the third day of the Shukla Paksha of the Bhadrapada month.
+Haritalika Teej falls one month after Hariyali Teej and most of the time celebrated one day before Ganesha Chaturthi.
+On this day, Goddess Parvati is worshipped for a happy married life and to get children.

-7. Ganesh Chaturthi - On Ganesh Chaturthi devotees worship Lord Ganesha.
-Lord Ganesha is worshipped as the god of wisdom, prosperity and good fortune.
+7. Ganesh Chaturthi - According to Hindu calendar, Shukla Paksha Vinayaka Chaturthi of the Bhadrapada month is known as Ganesha Chaturthi.
+The birth anniversary of Lord Ganesha is celebrated as Ganesha Chaturthi.
+Lord Ganesha is worshipped as the God of wisdom, prosperity and good fortune.

-8. Rishi Panchami - Rishi Panchami is not a festival but a fasting day observed by women to pay obeisance to the Sapta Rishis and to get purified from Rajaswala Dosha.
+8. Rishi Panchami - Shukla Paksha Panchami of Bhadrapada month is celebrated as Rishi Panchami.
+Rishi Panchami is not a festival, but a fasting day observed by women to pay obeisance to the Sapta Rishis and to get purified from Rajaswala Dosha.

 9. Radha Ashtami - The birth anniversary of Goddess Radha is celebrated as Radha Ashtami.
 It's celebrated on the Ashtami Tithi of Shukla Paksha of Bhadrapada month in Hindu calendar.
 On this day, devotees of Goddess Radha observe a one-day fast and perform special prayers.